 How to care for your Bird of Paradise

 Use these instructions to care for a Bird of Paradise.
-This guide will tell you how to water your Bird of Paradise, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+This guide will tell you how to water a Bird of Paradise; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-The Bird of Paradise can handle light levels from direct sunlight to low indirect light.
-However, it will flourish in a sunny spot in direct sun.
+The Bird of Paradise can handle direct and bright indirect light.
+However, it will flourish most in a sunny spot in direct sun.
 If you don’t think you have a spot with enough light, try using a grow light.

-Your Bird of Paradise is a hungry plant because of how quickly it grows!
-During the spring and summer fertilize once a month with an all-purpose liquid feed.
+During spring and summer, fertilize once a month with a general purpose fertilizer.
 No fertilizer is necessary during the winter when plant growth naturally slows.

 Bird of Paradise is considered toxic to humans and pets if ingested.